-Our work highlights the role of success probability of a statistical test in determining the tightness gap of the reduction from DGS to LWE.
+Our work highlights the role of success probability of a statistical test in determining (an upper bound on) the tightness gap of the reduction from DGS to LWE.
 More generally, our work shows that whenever a statistical test is used in an analysis, it is important to determine the success probability of the test for concrete values of the relevant parameters.